Kwpolska/chriswarrick.com/posts/2016/02/10/deploying-python-web-apps-with-nginx-and-uwsgi-emperor.rst

    mkdir /srv/myapp
    python3 -m venv --prompt myapp /srv/myapp/venv

+(The ``--prompt`` option is not supported on some old versions of Python, but you can just skip it if that’s the case, it’s just to make the prompt after ``source bin/activate`` more informative.)

 Now, we need to put our app there and install requirements.
 An example for the tutorial demo app: